 Click the Delete tool, and click the middle of a line segment to delete it.

 - Try clicking a corner where two lines meet.
-It won’t delete it; instead it will select one of the lines connected to that corner and ask you if that’s the one you were trying to delete.
+It won’t delete it; instead it'll select one of the lines connected to that corner and ask you if that’s the one you're trying to delete.

 - Along the bottom of the window, you’ll see “left=yes, right=next, ESC=cancel”.
-This means that if you click the left mouse button (one finger tap on your Mac trackpad), it will delete the selected segment.
-If you click the right mouse button (two-finger tap or “secondary click” on your trackpad), it will select the other line segment under your mouse.
+This means that if you click the left mouse button (one finger tap on your Mac trackpad), it'll delete the selected segment.
+If you click the right mouse button (two-finger tap or “secondary click” on your trackpad), it'll select the other line segment under your mouse.
 If that’s the one, then click left mouse or single tap to indicate “yes.”